BlockchainCommons/developer-web-site/_pages/architecture/patterns-auth.md

 > _**Security is improved when things are different from each other**_.

-It might also be called _partitioning_.
-It encompasses both _variety_ (when things vary because they're different) and _separation_ (when things vary because they're apart).
-This pattern has been used across a wide number of architectural designs from Blockchain Commons.
-It's helpful because it removes honeypots and single points of compromise, reduces the danger of zero-day attacks, and otherwise improves the security of whatever you're protecting.

 This document looks at the Heterogeneity principle through a single
 lens: Authentication.
 It not only examines specific Authentication patterns that support heterogeneity (especially [Multifactor